 The wait for a donor kidney or lung may get shorter — at least for some on transplant wait lists.
 That’s because of recent changes to the U.S. transplant system.
 In December 2014, the Organ Procurement and Transplantation Network (OPTN)/United Network for Organ Sharing (UNOS) introduced a new way of matching transplant candidates with donor kidneys. … Read More

 In a 24.5-hour surgery in late September, nine Cleveland Clinic surgeons and multiple specialists performed the hospital’s second face transplant on a middle-aged man who suffered severe facial trauma and other complications from a car accident.
 The surgery included transplantation of about two-thirds of the scalp, the forehead, upper and lower eyelids, eye sockets, nose, … Read More

 Face transplants can restore the ability to eat, speak, see and function independently in the world.
-Who might need them?
-An injured veteran.
-A burn victim.
-A person born with a severe facial deformity.
-Learn the facts about face transplant.
 Discover how tissue donation works.
 Find out how you can help rebuild lives.

 Whether it’s a heart, lung, kidney or liver, many people assume that transplantation is a last resort in treating a failing organ.
 But in the case of kidney disease, transplantation is actually the first line of treatment for patients who are candidates to receive a new kidney.
 “A kidney transplant is not a last resort; … Read More

 Today across the U.S., more than 117,000 people are waiting for that gift of life from an organ donor.
 Trauma, bone damage, spinal injuries, burns, hearing impairment and vision loss are all reasons why someone may need an organ, tissue or blood donation at some point in their lives.
 It could happen to any one … Read More